Otofonix Hearing Aid Reviews

 Helix

 All Otofonix devices have a one-year warranty and a 45-day money-back return option.
 Hearing aids typically take some getting used to, so it’s nice to have the warranty and return window.
-This is pretty average for the industry; however, a few OTC providers offer more extensive coverage.
-For example, Jabra Enhance has a three-year warranty and 100-day free trial.
+This is pretty average for the industry, but a few OTC providers offer more extensive coverage.
+Jabra Enhance, for example, has a three-year warranty and 100-day free trial.
 You can check out our Jabra Enhance review to learn more.

 The Otofonix website provides a comprehensive FAQ page and a nice collection of captioned videos that address potential customers’ most common problems and questions.
-Users can also purchase replacement domes, tubes, and batteries on their website.
+Users can also purchase replacement domes, tubes and batteries on their website.
+I found the website lacking in information, however, especially compared to other OTC providers I’ve reviewed, such as Eargo.

-Otofonix offers an additional one or two-year protection plan for $119 or $178 upfront, respectively, covering damages, but I could not see any coverage for loss on their site.
-This may not be a deal-breaker, but is something to consider, especially if you’re known for misplacing your devices.
+Otofonix offers an additional one- or two-year protection plan for $54.99 to $249.99 up front, depending on the model and length of protection.
+The plan covers damages, including regular wear and tear,3 but I could not see any coverage for lost devices on their site.
+That may not be a deal-breaker, but it’s something to consider, especially if you’re known for misplacing your devices.
 No judgment here; we’ve all been there!

 Need Help Finding the Right Hearing Aid?